New Mexico Institute of Mining and Technology: Student life

 NMT hosts an annual Performing Arts Series that is free to students, and, along with the broader Socorro community, city, and county, supports a great number of special events each year.
 New Mexico Tech is located approximately an hour south of Albuquerque in a region of high deserts to subalpine mountains that offers considerable outdoor recreation opportunities, including rock climbing, road and mountain biking, a triathlon, and hiking opportunities.
 New Mexico Tech also hosts numerous active student clubs, a Part 15 AM radio station, and a biweekly student newspaper, Paydirt.
 The campus includes an 18-hole championship golf course.
+The NMT student esports and rugby club teams recently won national championships.

+NMT takes pride in extensive community outreach, hosting popular events like a robotics demolition derby for 6th-12th graders and a weeklong summer science, technology, engineering, and mathematics program for high school students.

 The campus population has historically been predominantly male, but it has moved increasingly towards a balance between the sexes.
 The gender distribution at New Mexico Tech as of 2021 is 68% male and 32% female.

+Presidents

+The following people have served as president of New Mexico Institute of Mining and Technology: